SARAD-GmbH/RegServer/doc/source/folder_structure.rst

 * main.py: code entry point
 * config.py: configuraition file
-* redirect_actor.py: is created when a reservation is successfull, will manage incomming messages from the app, and relay them to the device specific actors
+* redirect_actor.py: will be created, when a reservation was successful, will manage incomming messages from the app, and relay them to the device specific actors
 * restapi: rest api endpoint